Koren Zailckas

-Koren Zailckas (born 1980) is an American writer and memoirist.
-Her debut, Smashed: Story of a Drunken Girlhood, was released in 2005 by Viking Penguin and became a New York Times bestseller.
-She is a 2014 recipient of the Alex Awards.
+Koren Zailckas (born 1980) is an American writer.
+Her debut, Smashed: Story of a Drunken Girlhood, became a New York Times bestseller.
+She is also a 2014 recipient of the Alex Awards.

-Education
+Early life

-Zailckas grew up in a middle-class family in the northeast.
+Zailckas grew up in a middle-class family in Shrewsbury, Massachusetts.
 As a coping mechanism, she learned to "hide behind an open book."
 As she grew older, she got into the habit of sneaking out of elementary school classes to go and read in the bathroom or the school library.
 She began writing poetry at age ten, and continued throughout college.

-Zailckas attended Nashoba Regional High School in Bolton, Massachusetts, Syracuse University and Bennington College.
-In a senior-year poetry writing workshop at Syracuse University she met mentor Mary Karr, who would later influence her memoirs.
+Zailckas attended Nashoba Regional High School in Bolton, Massachusetts.